Not a few people in the world wonder whether the country bordering the

 remain directly and firmly under French rule.

-So the whole country in the North was in those days given the innocuous
+So the whole country in the North was given the innocuous name

-name Holland officially, something that did not help to get rid of
+Holland officially in those days, something that did not help to get

 The region bordering the North Sea between France or the French-speaking